 As all this suggests, our work is actually about counting arithmetic lattices and their congruence subgroups.
 It is therefore not surprising that it eventually boils down to various number theoretic problems.
-The wealth and diverse of number theoretic ingredients involved in proving Theorem \ref{theorem} and results of \cite{BL2} is exciting and may suggest some topics for future research.
+The wealth and diversity of number theoretic ingredients involved in proving Theorem \ref{theorem} and results of \cite{BL2} is exciting and may suggest some topics for future study.